Sister, Sister: Where are they now?

 Tamera Mowry-Housley (Tamera Campbell)

 Always cool, always fun, and always down to talk about Coolio, Tamera Campbell was the best friend you wanted.
-After starring alongside her sister in shows like Tia & Tamera and Disney Channel’s Twitches series, Mowry is now one of the hosts of the popular daytime talker The Real (alongside another former Disney Channel star, Adrienne Bailon).
-She also starred in Strong Medicine and Roommates.
-Working with her sister again, Mowry co-authors the middle-grade book series Twintuition.
+After starring alongside her sister in shows like Tia & Tamera and Disney Channel's Twitches series, Mowry is now one of the hosts of the popular daytime talker The Real (alongside another former Disney Channel star, Adrienne Bailon).
+She also starred in Strong Medicine and Roommates, and teamed up with her sister again to co-author the middle-grade book series Twintuition.

 Jackée Harry (Lisa Landry)

-On top of being the first and only African-American actress to win the Emmy Award for Outstanding Supporting Actress in a Comedy (for her iconic turn on 227), Harry has continued stealing the show in sitcoms since 1999, appearing in episodes of 2 Broke Girls, Girl Meets World, Baby Daddy, That’s So Raven, and Young & Hungry.
-Most notably among her recent turns, Harry had a recurring role on Everybody Hates Chris from 2006 to 2009 and starred on the syndicated serie The First Family.
+On top of being the first and only African-American actress to win the Emmy Award for Outstanding Supporting Actress in a Comedy (for her iconic turn on 227), Harry has continued stealing the show in sitcoms since 1999, appearing in episodes of 2 Broke Girls, Girl Meets World, Baby Daddy, That's So Raven, and Young & Hungry.
+Most notably among her recent turns, Harry had a recurring role on Everybody Hates Chris from 2006 to 2009 and starred on The Paynes and The First Family.